adambirds/adamlint/README.md

 zulint is a lightweight linting framework designed for complex applications using a mix of third-party linters and custom rules.

 This project requires Python 3.10 or newer.
+Our CI tests run on Python 3.10–3.13 and the upcoming Python 3.14 pre-release.

 ## Why zulint